 The KastKing Brutus even comes with monofilament pre-spooled on the reel, allowing you to hit the water with the reel immediately.

 This reel is built tough with all metal gears and a 2.8:1 gear ratio that will help you winch in any big fish you might hook.

-When it comes to fighting that fish the Zebco 202 has a dial-adjustable drag and a quick set anti-reverse feature to stop your handle from spinning back and causing a loss of the fish and a mess of tangled line.
+When it comes to fighting that fish, the Zebco 202 has a dial-adjustable drag and a quick-set anti-reverse feature to stop your handle from spinning back and causing a loss of the fish and a mess of tangled lines.

 The Zebco Omega Pro is one of the top spincasting reels on the market today in quality and performance.
 Not only is it one of the best in the ways that truly matter, but it also comes with quite a few extras in terms of parts and features.